 Did you know that most libraries can almost any book in the United States through a process called Interlibrary Loan (ILL for short)?
 Need some obscure title that is out of print?
 We can get it.
 Looking for some genealogy information and it's only in that one book in New York?
 We can get that too.
 If we don't have it, you can even check what library does on Worldcat.org.
 The turnaround time is often amazing.
 My library gets it back to you 10 days from a request ON AVERAGE!

 4. Don't know what to read, ask us, or ask us anything, really!

-We have many resources and we are trained to pull out your likes and dislikes so that we can recommend books to you.
+We have many resources and we are trained to draw out your likes and dislikes so that we can recommend books to you.
 Librarians are here to field just about any questions.
 Sure if it is simple, you might think using a search engine like Google will get your answer.
-However, if it is complicate do you really want to trust a search engine to get the exact information you need.
-You might be searching for hours when a call to the local library can get the same information in five minutes.
+However, if it is complicated, do you really want to trust a search engine to get the exact information you need?
+You might be searching for hours, when a call to the local library can get the same information in five minutes.

 5. Be our Friend and you get a longer check-out (teachers and homeschoolers too)